 Community-based organizations receive national charters to use the Scouting program as a part of their own youth work.
 These groups, which have goals compatible with those of the BSA, include religious, educational, civic, fraternal, business, and labor organizations; governmental bodies; corporations; professional associations; and citizens’ groups.

 Tiger is a year-round family- and home-centered program that encourages the ethical decision-making skills for first-grade (or 7-year-old) boys and girls.
 These youth participate in the program with their adult partners.
 The program emphasizes shared leadership, learning about the community, and family understanding.

 Cub Scouts is a year-round family- and home-centered program that develops ethical decision-making skills for boys and girls in the second through fifth grade (or who are 8, 9, and 10 years old).
 Activities emphasize character development, citizenship training, and personal fitness.

 Webelos Scouts is a year-round family- and home-centered program that develops ethical decision-making skills for fourth- and fifth-grade (or 10-year-old) boys and girls.
-Webelos Scouts participate in more advanced activities that begin to prepare them to become Boy Scouts.
+Webelos Scouts participate in more advanced activities that begin to prepare them to become Scouts BSA Scouts.

-Boy Scouting.
+Scouts BSA.
 A year-round program for boys and girls 11 through 17 designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
-(Boys also may become Boy Scouts if they have earned the Cub Scouting Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10 years old.)
+(Youth also may also join Scouts BSA if they have earned the Cub Scouting Arrow of Light Award and are at least 10 years old or have completed the fifth grade and are at least 10 years old.)

 Venturing.
 A year-round program for young men and women who are 14 (and have completed the eighth grade) through 20 years of age to provide positive experiences through exciting and meaningful youth-run activities that help them pursue their special interests, grow by teaching others, and develop leadership skills.